 A file named KissGP.jar will be created in the work directory.
 That, in addition to the JDK, is all that is needed to use the system.

 To use the Kiss command line interface you first create the Groovy program you would like to run.
-It may use all of the Groovy and Kiss API.
+It may use all of the Groovy and Kiss APIs.
 For example, let’s start with something simple.
 Create the following file named test1.groovy:

-static void main(String [] args) {
+static void main(String [] args) { println "Hello world!" }

 You can then run the program as follows: